 After a long time being first on the list – Vama Veche – it came a time when the desire to explore around it made me find some magical places close to the border.
 I’ve discovered special locations, wild beaches on the coast, very close to the border with Bulgaria.

-Regarding accommodation, there are two options: either stay in Vama Veche or 2 Mai and have day trips to Bulgaria or book a place in Bulgaria, where you can find fully equipped apartments on airbnb or on booking.
+Regarding accommodation, there are two options: either stay in Vama Veche, for example at Casa Soarelui and have day trips to Bulgaria or book a place in Bulgaria, where you can find fully equipped apartments on booking.
 I chose the second option and found the ideal place in…

 Kavarna, 25 minutes from the border, with 35 euros per night for a fully equipped two-bedroom apartment.